bradley-gersh/ly2xml/README.md

 # ly2musicxml

-This is a small transpiler that converts [Lilypond](https://lilypond.org) notation into the [MusicXML](https://www.musicxml.com/for-developers/) format.
+This is a small parser for a subset of [Lilypond](https://lilypond.org), a DSL for music notation.

 ## Usage